family-richards/emailHelpers/INTERFACE.md

 ```python3
 file = email.loadAttachment(["complex.stuff"])
 ```
 The simpler function, if you don't want to disguise your filename, is addAttachmentFromFile.
-It was covered [earlier](#attatching-files-for-email).
+It was covered [earlier](#attaching-files-for-email).
-To get the MIMEMultipart behind the object, use MimeBehind.
+To get the `MIMEMultipart` behind the object, use `MimeBehind`.
 Use it like this:
 ```python3
 multipart = email.MimeBehind()
 ```
-To access properties of the MIMEMultipart, use getAttr and setAttr.
+To access properties of the `MIMEMultipart`, use `getAttr` and `setAttr`.
 They are used like this:
 ```python3
 attribute = email.getAttr("attribute to get")
 email.getAttr("attribute to set","new value of attribute")
 ```
-Finally, you can call addMyselfToEmail to add the library to your Email object.
-It is used like this:
-[name of email object].addMyselfToEmail()
 You're dedicated to read all of this, you know.
 Good job!
 I hope that this library makes managing emails easier.
 See you later!
 If you have any questions or bugs, feel free to make an issue.
-Bye!
+Enjoy!